BradleyA/Search-docker-registry-v2-script.1.0/README.md

 [Return to top](https://github.com/BradleyA/Search-docker-registry-v2-script.1.0/blob/master/README.md#search-docker-registry-v2-script)

 ## TLS
 I wrote a few scripts that may help you with the private registry and TLS.
-The scripts are [create-registry-tls.sh](https://github.com/BradleyA/docker-security-infrastructure/tree/master/docker-TLS#docker-tls), [copy-registry-tls.sh](https://github.com/BradleyA/docker-security-infrastructure/tree/master/docker-TLS#usage-10), and [check-registry-tls.sh](https://github.com/BradleyA/docker-security-infrastructure/tree/master/docker-TLS#usage-11).
+The scripts are **create-registry-tls.sh**, **copy-registry-tls.sh**, and **check-registry-tls.sh** which can be found in [https://github.com/BradleyA/docker-security-infrastructure/blob/master/docker-TLS/README.md](https://github.com/BradleyA/docker-security-infrastructure/blob/master/docker-TLS/README.md).
 These scripts support --help and --usage options to reduce the learning curve.

 [Return to top](https://github.com/BradleyA/Search-docker-registry-v2-script.1.0/blob/master/README.md#search-docker-registry-v2-script)